 The components of Vertrel® XSi are listed in the TSCA inventory.
-One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XSi MSDS regulatory section.
+One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XSi Safety Data Sheet regulatory section.

 Vertrel® XSi is not a hazardous air pollutant (HAP) and, therefore, not subject to NESHAP regulations.
 Vertrel® XSi is not included in the SARA Title III Section 313 list of toxic chemicals, and is not subject to SARA Title III (EPCRA) reporting requirements.

 Vertrel® XSi exhibits a closed-cup flash point in accordance with the Pensky-Martens Closed Cup tester (ASTM D-93) and is classified as a flammable liquid by the NFPA and DOT.
 The product exhibits vapor flammability limits in air, and has the potential to ignite and burn in an open vessel or in case of a spill, if an ignition source is present.
 Users should clear equipment of all vapors and liquids before performing any maintenance operations that could result in an ignition source.